-The District's taxable values grew by 5.55% for 2022.
-The winter tax bills continued to reflect a rate of 10.34 mills to be levied for debt on all properties in order to allow the District to pay back their original bonds and also pay back their loan from the State's school bond loan fund in the time frame allowed.
-The District's sinking fund mills were rolled back from 1.60 mills to 1.5533 mills due to the Headlee Rollback calculation.
+The District's taxable values grew by 8% for 2023.
+The winter tax bills continued to reflect a rate of 10.34 mills to be levied for debt on all properties in order to allow the District to pay back their original bonds and also pay back their loan from the State's school bond loan fund in a timely manner.
+The District's sinking fund mills were rolled back from 1.60 mills to 1.5450 mills due to the Headlee Rollback calculation.

-The Hopkins Board of Education and District employees are encouraged by the financial position of the District.
-As the District completed the year, the general fund balance reported a fund balance of \$2,994,498 or 16.5% of general fund expenditures.
+The Hopkins Board of Education is comfortable with the financial position of the District; however, they continue to set a 15% fund balance as a goal through Board Policy.
+As the District completed the year, the general fund balance reported a fund balance of \$2,665,253 or 13.3%.